What NOT to Say to Someone with Depression

 “You only think about yourself”.
 This is the worst thing you’ll ever tell a friend who is suffering from depression.
 Their mental disorder causes them to be preoccupied with negative thoughts and feelings.
 So much so that they seem to only think about how badly they feel.
 This is not an act of selfishness.
 Instead, it’s an effect of their mental illness that they have very little control over without psychological intervention.

-Saying the right words to a person with depression is indeed challenging.
+Saying the right words to a person dealing with depression is indeed challenging.
 It’s a good thing you can be better at it through Standard Mental Health First Aid training

 MHFA training is a course anyone interested in delivering immediate care to individuals with mental health problems can take.
 The training is provided over 2 days and includes topics like crisis management, practical responses, and MHFA action plan.
 MHFA is also intended to encourage trainees to raise mental health awareness and breaking the stigma associated with mental disorders.